GSG-G10/Book-Swap/README.md

 <h3>User Stories</h3>

-As a user, you can sign up to book swap website.
+As a user I can :

+* sign up to book swap website.
-As a user, you can have access to book swap website by logging in after signing up once.
+* have access to book swap website by logging in after signing up once.
-As a user, you have a profile after signing up to book swap website.
+* have a profile after signing up to book swap website.
-As a user, you can borrow different avaluable books in our website.
+* borrow different avaluable books in our website.
-As a user, you can put books on website to let people borrow them on your profile.
+* put books on website to let people borrow them on your profile.
-As a user, you can delete unwanted books that you provided to be borrowed.
+* delete unwanted books that you provided to be borrowed.
-As a user, you can edit the information of your added books.
+* edit the information of your added books.
-As a user, you can return a borrowed book by clicking on return button in user profile page.
+* return a borrowed book by clicking on return button in user profile page.